UBCSailbot/raye-local-pathfinding/README.md

 #### Visualizing the simulation

 The pathfinding tries to avoid large turns, avoid sailing upwind or downwind, and minimize the path length.
-The cost function to create these tacking paths was developed from a sailboat reacting planning paper, which can be found [here](docs/Tacking_Paper.pdf).
+It prefers straight line paths if possible, but when the wind does not permit, it will generate paths with tacking maneuvers.
+The cost function to create these tacking paths was developed from a sailboat reactive planning paper, which can be found [here](docs/Tacking_Paper.pdf).

 The path can be viewed with the local path visualizer, which is shown below.